January 5 - 11, 2014: Issue 144

 Not as bad as everyone says.
 Strangely, I quite enjoyed it because it did give me the chance to sit down and write the book.

-Yes, ‘Sink or Swim’ – how did that come about?
+Yes, ‘Sink or Swim’ and writing – how did that begin?

 I’ve always enjoyed writing little bits and pieces for a few friends who published journals or newsletters.
 I’d made the odd contribution to the Herald (Sydney Morning Herald) – I enjoyed doing this.